Back to blog

 • TOEFL

-These tests should be completed several months before applying.
+These tests should be taken several months before you apply.

 ➡️ Language certificates for Germany